grilo/complic/README.md

   * cocoapods

 Supported backends:
-  * Artifactory (I believe only the 'pro' version  comes with license control).
+  * ~~Artifactory (I believe only the 'pro' version  comes with license control).~~ Backend support was disabled, everything is now builtin.

 # Usage
 ```